Counseling Degrees & Licenses in Connecticut

 Western Connecticut State University

 Western Connecticut State University is a public university founded in 1903 as a teacher’s college.
-Graduate programs include a master of science in counseling degree with both clinical mental health counseling and school counseling options.
+Graduate programs include a master of science in counselor education degree with both clinical mental health counseling and school counseling options.

 The clinical mental health option meets the educational requirements for both the Connecticut Department of Health for licensure as a Licensed Professional Counselor (LPC) and the New York State Office of the Professions for licensure as a Licensed Mental Health Counselor (LMHC).